cknoll/git-voting/README.md

 ### Environmental Assumptions

-1. $N < 100 users want (and are entitled) to vote.
+1. $N < 1000 users want (and are entitled) to vote.
 4. There is a predefined time interval in which voting is allowed.
 5. Each user has an official email address (say `user-$i@voting.org`) to which they have exclusive access to.
-6. Each user can use git and gnupg.
+6. Each user can use git and gpg or openPGP
 7. Every user has a pgp key-pair and the public key is known to everyone else and associated with this user.